 Director: Denis Antoine, M.D.

-Located on the fifth floor of the Meyer building, the Motivated Behaviors Unit (MBU) is an ten-bed unit that specializes in the treatment of patients with both substance abuse and other psychiatric disorders.
+Located on the third floor of the Meyer building, the Motivated Behaviors Unit (MBU) is an eight-bed unit that specializes in the treatment of patients with both substance abuse and other psychiatric disorders.
 The program provides alcohol/drug detoxification and substance abuse treatment concurrent with individualized psychiatric care.The MBU also accepts patients with behavior disorders in other categories such as paraphilias.

 This service is directed by full-time attending psychiatrist working with a multidisciplinary team of psychiatric residents, a social worker, an occupational therapist, a substance abuse counselor, and nurses.
 Treatment is focused on acute detoxification and stabilization of psychiatric symptoms in substance abusing patients to prepare them for longer term rehabilitation treatment.
 Usual length of stay is 5-10 days.
 Patients are expected to be motivated and willing to attend group therapy since this is an integral part of substance abuse treatment.